Volunteer Marie Deegan’s Irish Guide Dogs journey first began in a pub in Balbriggan.

 “Then we went to a branch meeting and no sooner was I in the door than I was getting my photo taken for a Volunteer ID card.
 That was nine years ago!
 At the next AGM I became secretary of the Balbriggan/North County Dublin Branch and, as they say, the rest is history.”

-“My highlight for the branch was back 2011 when we raised over €105,000.
+“My highlight for the branch was back in 2011 when we raised over €105,000.
 This was a phenomenal achievement for a group of Volunteers.”

 The branch celebrated 30 years in existence in 2015 with a well-attended social evening in the Bracken Court Hotel.